primer/view_components/docs/content/guides/accessibility/tooltipped_migration.md

 ### Scenario 1

+Flagged code:
 ```html
 <span aria-label="Mona Lisa" class="tooltipped tooltipped-s">
   Mona Lisa
 </span>
 ```

-Solution: We can get rid of the tooltip because it redundantly repeats the text content, like the following
+In this above example, we can get rid of the tooltip because it redundantly repeats the text content, like the following

 ```html
 <span>Mona Lisa</span>